Tropical Biodiversity & Lab

-Cost of the course is $3,500, and includes three biology credit hours, all within-country transportation, room and board.
+Cost of the course is expected to be about $4,000 and includes three biology credit hours, all within-country transportation, room and board.
 It does not include round-trip airfare, application fee, or any incidental expenses.

 Dr. Farnsworth teaches General Biology, Animal Behavior, and Ecology at Xavier University and has been taking students to Costa Rica since 2008.
 His research focuses on behavioral ecology of birds and includes projects in Costa Rica studying blood parasites in tropical birds and roosting behavior of White-collared Swifts.
 Dr. Farnsworth seeks to introduce students to the diversity of tropical plants and animals as well as the modern research techniques used by scientists to study tropical ecology.

 If you have questions feel free to email us or visit our FAQ page.